What is financial assistance?

 When is disbursement?

 WNC begins the disbursement process the week prior to the start of every semester.
 Disbursement/Refund jobs run regularly throughout the week prior to the start of classes and during the first 2 weeks of school.
 In general, beginning the 3rd week of school the disbursement/refund jobs run weekly throughout the semester.
+You are encouraged to learn more on the Disbursement/Refund Policy page.

 How do I set-up direct deposit?